chronoslynx/dwm/README.md

 * pull to master (toggleview)
 * bstack/bstackhoriz
 * uselessgaps
+* gaplessgrid (with decent support for uselessgaps, but it's not perfect)
+* centerclock

 ### TODO
-* gaplessgrid
+* ~~gaplessgrid~~
-* uselessgaps for gaplessgrid
+* ~~uselessgaps for gaplessgrid~~
+* Fix for time not getting updated on both monitors simultaneously
+* Fix for statusbar stripping trailing whitespace / move statusbar in from monitor edge